Stanley Ralph Ross: Other work

 Ross was also a songwriter, composing over 200 pieces, collaborating with such talent as Henry Mancini.
 He wrote "Beat the System," the theme song for The Kallikaks, which Roy Clark performed for the opening credits of the show in 1977.
 He also made several forays into musical theater, co-writing and co-composing the musical Love Is Spoken Here with Jacquelyn Reinach.

 In theatre, Ross wrote and produced “A Play With Fire” in Dundee, Scotland.

 Ross wrote book, music, and lyrics for a stage musical called Chaplin with star Anthony Newley, who played the title role of Charlie Chaplin.
 The show was scheduled to come to Broadway in 1983, but fell apart after a tryout in Los Angeles.

 He also taught at the University of Southern California film school.

 In collaboration with Jay Robert Nash, Ross authored The Motion Picture Guide, a comprehensive multi-volume set of encyclopedias written from the 1970s to the early 1980s, containing detailed descriptions of possibly every motion picture made up to that time, with a two-volume index, and a separate volume entirely dedicated to silent films, and yet another listing every actor (and other major creative credit) with that person's complete list of films.
 The regular encyclopedia editions alphabetized every sound feature from 1927 until 1983, the last volume having a separate section in the back for 1984 movies (and the deaths of that year) that were compiled too close to press time to include alphabetically among the other listings; and starting in 1985 until the early 1990s, an individual volume was released annually, with an obituary section for that year also included.
 It used a five-star rating system, and was perhaps the most complete single project to catalog every movie until the creation of The Internet Movie Database (IMDb).

 With Bob Arbogast, Ross wrote a 1975 book called Speak When You Hear the Beep.

 He later co-wrote the 1995 book Boy Wonder: My Life in Tights with Burt Ward, who starred as Robin on the 1960s Batman series.
 An ordained minister, Ross married Ward to his third wife; and married Milton Berle to his fourth wife.

+In the early 1990s, Ross bought the Hamptons Hollywood Cafe, which had been opened by Paul Newman and artist Ron Buck in 1977.
+Under his ownership, the restaurant was renovated and the menu updated.
+The restaurant closed in 2002.